gelpd/yote/README.md

     experiment.emit({"loss": 0.3, "mse": "21"}, stage="train")

 ```
-To read metrics and logs from your machine learning experiment, see the following example:
+TODO: To read metrics and logs from your machine learning experiment, see the following example:
 ```
-from yote import Experiment

-experiment = Experiment().from_json()
 ```

 ### Configuration